Students and graduates

 Mini-pupillages are short periods of work experience, some of which are paid, which can give you an insight into life in a particular chambers or practice area.
 You should apply for mini-pupillages from your second year of university onwards.

-Chambers Student advertises mini-pupillages centrally.
 Successful applicants for pupillage will normally have completed at least 3 mini-pupillages before applying, though please note that it is normally not necessary to do more than 5 in total.
-You should be strategic when choosing which mini-pupillages to do and focus on certain areas in which you may be interested (for example, there is no need to do a mini-pupillage in every practice area, and it may make you look unfocused if you do).
+Be strategic when choosing which mini-pupillages to do, and focus on certain areas in which you may be interested.
+There is no need to do a mini-pupillage in every practice area, and it may make you look unfocused if you do.

 The Bar Council's activities, events, opportunities and resources promoting careers at the Bar are supported by The Council of the Inns of Court.